Mission Statement:

 • We provide information on the importance of habitat sites in the area and all current research carried out by universities is available to all our visitors.

-• We have started the “Take Three” initiative where all visitors are encouraged through social media, information on the site and on our selfguided tours to pick up three pieces of waste from the local beaches and place them into a designated waste bin on the campsite.
+• We have started the “Take Three” initiative where all visitors are encouraged through social media, information on the site and our self-guided tours to pick up three pieces of waste from the local beaches and place them into a designated waste bin on the campsite.

 • We encourage all of our visitors to plant by handing out welcome packs of herb/vegetable and flower seeds on arrival.

 • We are committed to protecting the unique wildlife that already exists on site.
-A salt marsh is established on the site, where wildlife is able to flourish without being disturbed by our visitors.
+A salt marsh is established on the site, where wildlife can flourish without being disturbed by our visitors.

 • Bird and bat boxes have been installed on the site.